Mehreenjamshed/Mehreenjamshed/README.md

 - 👋 Hi, I’m @Mehreenjamshed
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Digital marketing and Web 3.0
+- 🌱 I’m currently learning Artificial Intelligence and Web 3.0
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me ... https://www.linkedin.com/in/mehreen-jamshed-731246247/